Quantum cloning of steering

-Many no-go theorems \cite{nogo} and nonclassical correlations \cite{RevModPhys.81.865,RMP2012Vedral,RMP2014bell,RMP2020steer} have been presented to describe the difference between the quantum and classical worlds.
-These properties cause the advantage of quantum information processes and also forbid quantum counterparts of some classical tasks \cite{Book}.
+Several no-go theorems \cite{nogo} and nonclassical correlations \cite{RevModPhys.81.865,RMP2012Vedral,RMP2014bell,RMP2020steer} have been presented to describe the difference between the quantum and classical worlds.
+These properties have the advantage of quantum information processes and also forbid quantum counterparts of some classical tasks \cite{Book}.

-The no-cloning theorem presented in 1982 states that, there does not exist any operation which can perfectly duplicate an unknown pure state \cite{clone}.
+The no-cloning theorem presented in 1982 states that no physical process can perfectly duplicate any pure state \cite{clone}.
 It has been extended to the case of mixed states and resulted in the no-broadcasting theorem \cite{PRL1996Barnum}.
-Several other no-go theorems have been proposed one after another, like no-deletion theorem \cite{AKP}, no-flipping , no-self replication \cite{AKP1}, and the very recent no-masking theorem \cite{PRL2018mask}.
-On the other hand, many versions of imperfect quantum cloning machines have been designed, which can produce a clone of an unknown state with high fidelity \cite{BH}.
-These machines could be applied in eavesdropping attack on the protocols of quantum cryptography \cite{RMP2005cloning}.
-In addition, the non-repeatability of quantum properties in quantum systems or their behaviours under cloning operations attracted the attentions of researchers in recent years.
-For instance, it has been shown that, there does not exist any operation which can perfectly clones entanglement and simultaneously preserves separability \cite{PRA2004cloning}, and it is impossible to clone the coherence of an arbitrary quantum state \cite{PRA2021impossibility}.
+Several other no-go theorems have been proposed sequentially, including no-deletion theorem \cite{AKP}, no-flipping, no-self replication \cite{AKP1}, and the most recent no-masking theorem \cite{PRL2018mask}.
+Alternatively, several versions of imperfect quantum cloning machines that can clone an unknown state with high fidelity have been designed \cite{BH}.
+These machines could be applied in eavesdropping attacks on the protocols of quantum cryptography \cite{RMP2005cloning}.
+In addition, the no-cloning theorems of quantum properties in quantum systems or their behaviors under cloning operations have recently attracted the attention of researchers.
+For instance, no operation can perfectly clone entanglement and simultaneously preserve separability \cite{PRA2004cloning}, and it is impossible to clone the coherence of an arbitrary quantum state \cite{PRA2021impossibility}.